pdm-project/pdm/docs/docs/pyproject/tool-pdm.md

 name = "internal"
 ```

-This works as if `--extra-index-url https://private-site.org/pypi/simple` is passed.

-Or you can override the `pypi.url` value by using a source named `pypi`:
+With this, the PyPI index and the above internal source will be searched for packages.
+It basically does the same as passing `--extra-index-url https://private-site.org/pypi/simple` to `pip install` command.

+### Disable the PyPI repository

+If you want to omit the default PyPI index, just set the source name to `pypi` and that source will **replace** it.

 ```toml
 [[tool.pdm.source]]